MarcusBarnes/mik/CONTRIBUTING.md

 ## License Agreements

-MIK is licensed under GPL version 3.
-By opening a pull request or otherwise contributing code to the MIK codebase, you transfer non-exclusive ownership of that code (you retain ownership of your code for other purposes) to the MIK maintainers for the sole purpose of redistributing your contribution within the MIK codebase under the conditions of the GPLv3 license.
+MIK is licensed under GPL version 3 or higher.
+By opening a pull request or otherwise contributing code to the MIK codebase, you transfer non-exclusive ownership of that code (you retain ownership of your code for other purposes) to the MIK maintainers for the sole purpose of redistributing your contribution within the MIK codebase under the conditions of the GPLv3 license or higher.
 You also warrant that you have the legal authority to make such a transfer.

 ## Thanks